-If property has no value to the business, you may want to abandon it rather than selling it for a nominal amount.
-This allows the business to take an ordinary loss on the property, which is fully deductible, rather than treating the loss as a capital loss, which is subject to limitations.
+If property has no value to the business, talk to your accountant about the benefits of abandoning it rather than selling it for a nominal amount.
+This could allow the business to take an ordinary loss on the property, which is fully deductible, rather than treating the loss as a capital loss, which is subject to limitations.
 Depending on the property, it may be classified as Section 1231 property, a loss on which may be ordinary or capital, depending on other Section 1231 transactions for the year and prior Section 1231 losses.

 7. Use fringe benefit plans for employees.

 Additional wages trigger employment tax costs for the business, but if the business pays for certain fringe benefits for employees, these taxes can be avoided.
-Find a complete list of fringe benefits that are exempt from FICA taxes in IRS Publication 15-B.
+Tax-exempt benefits you can consider offering your employees include:

 8. Shelter profits in retirement plans.